 While identity thieves can steal self-identifying data such as social security numbers, bank account information, and phone numbers from paper documents, this information is also vulnerable to online hackers.

 Once your business has been affected by identity theft, you will face a damaged reputation and risk liability issues.
-It’s very important your business takes necessary precautions to keeping its data secure and preventing identity theft.
-You can start with these 7 steps:
+It’s very important your business takes necessary precautions to keep its data secure and prevent identity theft.
+You can start with these seven steps to prevent identity theft:

 Many businesses sell goods and services to their clients and customers.
 Unless the customer is a regular buyer of services and goods, businesses should train their employees to request an ID for verification, such as a driver’s license with a photo.
 This can help businesses quickly verify that they are selling to the correct person.

-Along with storing important documents in a secured location, companies should limit access to of these documents to certain employees only.
-The access could be limited to specific employees such as those receiving special training or have already passed background checks.
-Limiting access to some certain individuals will help prevent sensitive, confidential customer data from falling into the wrong hands.
+Along with storing important documents in a secured location, companies should limit access to these documents to certain employees only.
+The access could be limited to specific employees such as those receiving special training or those who have already passed background checks.
+Limiting access to certain individuals will help prevent sensitive, confidential customer data from falling into the wrong hands.

 Businesses often use credit cards to make purchases.
 Those that take advantage of credit cards should review their statements regularly to ensure all the purchases are legitimate.
 Customer orders should also be reviewed to confirm if they are valid.
 Additionally, businesses should be especially suspicious of unknown customers.
 Even though credit monitoring services like TransUnion or LifeLock cost money, this is a great option because it helps businesses ensure data isn’t being accessed or used without knowledge or permission.

 5) Protect Digital Data with Firewalls and Anti-Virus Software

 In today’s technology-first world, some businesses run entirely on computers.
 Often, computers store sensitive information such as account numbers and social security information.
 A hacker that breaks into a business’s computer can easily steal this information and commit ID theft.